weightagnostic/weightagnostic.github.io/draft.md

 **Bayesian Neural Networks**&nbsp; The weight parameters of a BNN <dt-cite key="mackay1992bayesian,hinton1993keeping,barber1998ensemble"></dt-cite><dt-cite key="bishop2006pattern,neal2012bayesian,gal2016uncertainty"></dt-cite> are not fixed values, but sampled from a distribution.
 While the parameters of this distribution can be learned <dt-cite key="graves2011practical,krueger2017bayesian"></dt-cite>, the number of parameters is often greater than the number of weights.
 Recently, <dt-cite key="neklyudov2018variance">Neklyudov et al.</dt-cite> proposed variance networks, which sample each weight from a distribution with a zero mean and a learned variance parameter, and show that ensemble evaluations can improve performance on image recognition tasks.
 We employ a similar approach, sampling weights from a fixed uniform distribution with zero mean, as well as evaluating performance on network ensembles.

 **Algorithmic Information Theory**&nbsp; In AIT <dt-cite key="solomonoff1964formal"></dt-cite>, the Kolmogorov complexity <dt-cite key="kolmogorov1965three"></dt-cite> of a computable object is the minimum length of the program that can compute it.
 The Minimal Description Length (MDL) <dt-cite key="rissanen1978modeling,grunwald2007minimum,rissanen2007information"></dt-cite> is a formalization of Occam's razor, in which a good model is one that is best at compressing its data, including the cost of describing of the model itself.
 Ideas related to MDL for making neural networks “simple” was proposed in the 1990s, such as simplifying networks by soft-weight sharing <dt-cite key="nowlan1992simplifying"></dt-cite>, reducing the amount of information in weights by making them noisy <dt-cite key="hinton1993keeping"></dt-cite>, and simplifying the search space of its weights <dt-cite key="schmidhuber1997discovering"></dt-cite>.
-Recent works offer a modern treatment <dt-cite key="blier2018description"></dt-cite> and application <dt-cite key="li2018measuring,trask2018neural"></dt-cite> of these principles in the context of larger, deep neural network architectures.
+Recent works offer a modern treatment <dt-cite key="blier2018description"></dt-cite> and application <dt-cite key="li2018measuring,trask2018neural"></dt-cite> of these principles in the context of larger network architectures.

 While the aforementioned works focus on the information capacity required to represent the *weights* of a predefined network architecture, in this work we focus on finding minimal *architectures* that can represent solutions to various tasks.
 As our networks still require weights, we borrow ideas from AIT and BNN, and take them a bit further.
 Motivated by MDL, in our approach, we apply weight-sharing to the entire network and treat the weight as a random variable sampled from a fixed distribution.